rlivingsus/misc/standaloneBooks.md

 - Winters, Mary-Frances: We cant talk about that at work!
 - Wise, David: Spy
 - Wittes, Benjamin & Gabriella Blum: The Future of Violence
+- Wohlleben, Peter: The Hidden Life of Trees
 - Wolfe, Gene: Shadow & Claw
 - Wong, Khan: The Circus Infinite
 - Worms (superhero book)